 You can drag entire trees around this way, selecting children, parents, or multiple nodes accomplished by Control-Click (Mac) or Shift-Click (PC).

 Note that if you drag a sub-population onto a population which already has a sub-population with the same name as the one you are copying, then FlowJo asks if you want to replace it.
 The reason for this is that FlowJo does not allow you to have two sub-populations with the same name at the same level of analysis.
-These options are more fully described in the pages on replacing nodes.

 You can automate the process of applying analyses to samples by using groups.
 You can add analyses to a group; then every sample which belongs to the group or is later added to the group gets those analyses.
 This is one of the powerful batch analysis features of FlowJo.
 You may view an example of group-based analysis.